ncssar/buckshotApp/README.md

 # buckshotApp
-buckshot as a cross-platform smartphone app
+buckshot as a cross-platform smartphone app, built with Kivy